dualslash/The-FAIR-Handbook/_sources/intro1.md

 ## How to use

+This playbook can be traversed using the navigation bar to the left, where the individual chapters and sections are linked.
+Any page can be freely bookmarked and will return you to the page you were.
+In addition, at the bottom of the page you can switch to the previous or next page.
+Finally, there is a search bar available that can be used to search for specific terms across all pages.

+## Content

 The playbook is developed around four important themes that may be addressed separately within the playbook.
 The major building blocks for health data ecosystems are as follows:

 *  Common data sharing methods